LLSUNFLOWER0420/Tunnel-Lining-Spalling-Dataset/README.md

 # Tunnel-Lining-Spalling-Dataset

-A sample subset of the Tunnel Lining Spalling Dataset containing 22 images for demonstration purposes.
+A sample subset of the Tunnel Lining Spalling Dataset containing 22 images.